slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo
-- Disease of More.
-- Diversification solves a lot of problems.
-- The 80/20 Principle states that 80% of the output or results will come from 20% of the input or action.
 - There are two approaches to improving yourself: 1) The self-improvement junkie.
 2) The self-improvement tourists.
 MM -->